Hibby/packetradio-guide/docs/beginners-guide.md

 Instead of AM, FM, etc, we break to them down to 3 categories:

   * Protocol: How our data is encoded
-  * Speed: How fast our data will travel (tied to bandwidth)
+  * Speed: How fast our data will travel
-  * Modulation: what manner of sound we generate to achieve communication.
+  * Modulation: what manner of sound we generate to achieve communication

 Both stations must use the same protocol, speed and modulation to communicate on a shared frequency.

+You can see a good table of Protocols, Speeds and Modulations at [NinoTNC](../modems/ninotnc/#mode-switch) once you've digested the below and feel brave!

 #### Protocol